Pyrrhura

 we give common names to birds and other things.

-Another new mutation coloration this year is the dark beaked American Dilute/ Yellow
+Another new mutation coloration is the dark beaked American Dilute/ Yellow

 sided, a beautiful